anders-softhouse/FrontendTestSofthouse/README.md

 Everything is stored in an in-memory database meaning that when the application is shutdown, everything gets removed.
 The test data can be found in src/main/resources/data.sql

-## Updating the backend, building and running a new Docker container.
+## `Optional` Updating the local docker container backend.
-`Optional`

-If you would like to update the docker image for your ( local )  backend:
+If you would like to update the docker image:

 * Change directory to the root of the project
 * `mvn package`